quixio/quix-docs/docs/get-started/quickstart.md

     0:51 Click on new project and then give your project a name.
 In this case, I'm going to call it quick start video.

     1:08 Now we specify our git repository.
-You can use a quicks hosted repository, which uses gitty.
+You can use a Quix hosted repository, which uses gitty.
 However, you can also use an external git repository.

     1:20 Any repository.
 Repository that supports SSH keys can be used.
 So, for example, GitLab, GitHub, Bitbucket, and so on, can all be used.

-    1:30 I'm just going to go for the simple option and get quicks to manage my git repository for me.
+    1:30 I'm just going to go for the simple option and get Quix to manage my git repository for me.
 So having selected that, I will click on create project.

     1:45 That takes us into the environment settings wizard.
 We can specify the environment name.
 Now, typically, that will be things like develop, production, staging, testing, whatever suits your development processes.